Legal Counsel for Site Cleanup Efforts

 Our Site Remediation attorneys have represented clients in more than 150 matters involving remediation under Superfund or comparable state law.
 We often have a leading role, whether we are counseling joint defense groups or individual clients.
 We also serve as common counsel for cases in which more than one party is identified as being responsible.
 In those situations, we:

 - Work with the parties to formulate strategies to minimize site remediation costs

 - Work with technical consultants in developing estimates of potential site remediation costs to assist our clients in evaluating their exposure

 - Formulate settlement strategies

-- One-on-one negotiations with the United States Department of Justice and with state and federal environmental agencies
+- Participate in one-on-one negotiations with the United States Department of Justice and with state and federal environmental agencies

-When disputes arise, we are as experienced in resolving such disputes through alternative dispute resolution techniques as we are in litigation.
-We counsel clients early in the representation on the advisability of pursuing alternative dispute resolution versus litigation.
+When disputes arise, we counsel clients early in the representation on the advisability of pursuing alternative dispute resolution versus litigation.